tayllan/decider/README.md

 # Decider
-## Let the Universe choose for you!
+## Let the Universe decide for you!

 The perfect place to go when you're feeling tired but still need to make an ASAP decision.